The Dispatch, a news organization built on Substack, passes $1M in annual revenue – TechCrunch

 Is there an audience for a center-right news publication focused on original reporting and analysis?
-That’s the proposition that The Dispatch set out to test when it launched last October, and the early results are promising — the startup says it’s now approaching 10,000 paying subscribers, adding up to more than $1 million in annualized revenue.
+That’s the proposition that The Dispatch set out to test when it launched last October, and the early results are promising.
+The startup says it’s now approaching 10,000 paying subscribers, adding up to more than $1 million in annualized revenue.

 Editor and CEO Stephen Hayes (former editor in chief of the now-defunct Weekly Standard) told me that his vision for The Dispatch was to “slow down the news cycle.”
 That doesn’t mean ignoring the day’s headlines.
 But rather than just recycling the same stories about, say, Bernie Sanders or the COVID-19 pandemic, The Dispatch aims to “take a breath” and try to approach important news in a fresh way.